-M&E provides a wealth of information on the 'dos and don'ts' and 'what works and what doesn't' thus, not only providing useful information relevant to the programme being evaluated, but also to others wanting to implement financial education programmes of their own.
+M&E provides a wealth of information on the 'dos and don'ts' and 'what works and what doesn't', thus, not only providing useful information relevant to the programme being evaluated, but also to others wanting to implement financial education programmes of their own.
 Reporting these learnings in a formal manner allows them to be shared and can inform how programmes can be designed and improved.
 Furthermore, more donor institutions are requiring that M&E be an integral part of projects funded by them, to ensure that they are receiving the greatest value for their investment.

 How do you use it?

 To ensure that M&E is effective, it should be planned and budgeted for from the inception of the project.
-These are the steps that every M&E framework should follow: 1.
-Set objectives Formalise what is expected to flow from the FE programme.
-These flows can be broken down into three categories, outputs, outcomes and impacts: outputs are the more tangible immediate results flowing from the intervention, such as the number of people reached, training sessions conducted and number of SCGs formed; outcomes are the longer-term objectives related to changes in knowledge, attitude and behaviour, such as increased savings and lower levels of indebtedness; impacts are high level flows, such as reductions in poverty and a happier population.
+These are the steps that every M&E framework should follow:

+1. Set objectives

+Formalise what is expected to flow from the FE programme.
+These flows can be broken down into three categories; outputs, outcomes and impacts: outputs are the more tangible immediate results flowing from the intervention, such as the number of people reached, training sessions conducted and number of SCGs formed; outcomes are the longer-term objectives related to changes in knowledge, attitude and behaviour, such as increased savings and lower levels of indebtedness; impacts are high level flows, such as reductions in poverty and a happier population.
 The figure below illustrates various levels of financial capability at which FE can target.

 Figure 1: The components and growth of financial capabilities over time

 A theory of change should be developed during this step; it describes how an intervention or project is expected to achieve its desired results.
 This involves a discussion of how inputs are converted into outputs, and how outputs lead to outcomes and eventually an impact.
-It is important for all the assumptions to be stated and external factors considered.
+It is important for the all assumptions to be stated and external factors considered.
+As can be seen in the figure below, evaluation takes place during the entire process.